Diaz, Reynolds rally Pirates past Marlins 6-5 in 9th

+PITTSBURGH (AP) — Bryan Reynolds has a chance to make history, though he isn’t making a big deal about it.

-PITTSBURGH (AP) — Bryan Reynolds’ two-run bloop single capped a three-run ninth inning as the Pittsburgh Pirates rallied for a 6-5 victory over the Miami Marlins on Wednesday night.
+Reynolds’ two-run bloop single capped a three-run ninth inning as the Pittsburgh Pirates rallied for a 6-5 victory over the Miami Marlins on Wednesday.

+A 2-for-5 night boosted the outfielder’s average to .332 as he tries to become the first rookie to win a National League batting title.
+Washington third baseman Anthony Rendon’s .338 mark tops the league

+“I try not to think about it because there is still a lot of baseball left,” Reynolds said before smiling and adding, “but it’s hard not to think about it when it comes up in every interview.”

-Elias Diaz started the winning rally with a leadoff homer against Jose Urena (4-8) that drew the Pirates within a run.
-Pinch-hitter Kevin Kramer then walked and went to third on Adam Frazier’s double before Reynolds flared a single into left-center to give the Pirates their fifth win in six games.
+Pinch-hitter Kevin Kramer walked and went to third on Adam Frazier’s double before Reynolds flared a single into left-center to give the Pirates their fifth win in six games.

+“I like to hit in those situations with the game on the line and I’ve had a couple of other chances this year when I didn’t come through, so it feels good to finally do it,” said Reynolds, who could not recall his last walk-off hit.

 Frazier and Reynolds both had two hits at the top of the order.
+Making just his 10th start in center field with Starling Marte getting the night off, Reynolds also turned in a pair of outstanding diving catches.

 Garrett Cooper’s two-run homer off Kyle Crick with two outs in the seventh put the Marlins ahead 5-3.